dan71853/EmbeddedExperiments/Research/Memory_and_Storage/EEPROM/EPROM/EPROM_Testing.md

 ## Erasing data

 This is done by exposing the chip to UV light.
 I don't have a UV light so I will use the sun.
 This is expected to take a week to fully erase.
 I will test it every few days to see it clearing.

+After a day in the sun there was no change.

+## Saving a Text File
+The final thing I want to do is save text data to the EPROM.
+Due to the limited pin count with this setup I can only write 256 bits.
+I could create a program that stops every 256 bits and waits for the higher bits to be manually set with jumpers.
+Another option would be to use a 5V microcontroller with enough pins or use some sort of port expander.

+For now I will just write use the first 256 bits and leave the expansion for a future project.
+This will be done by having a char array with the text and looping over each byte.

+The code to write is found [WriteEPROM.ino](./Code/WriteEPROM/WriteEPROM.ino), this can take a string array up to 256 characters and write the data to an EPROM.
+This worked well, I then read back the data using [ReadEPROM.ino](./Code/ReadEPROM/ReadEPROM.ino).
+See [Serial.log](./Code/serial.log) for printout of the data I saved.